mellalux/bingo-liising/README.md

 # Developer BINGO

-Developer BINGO is a simple web application where users can interact with a grid of cells containing different statements related to electric vehicle experiences.
+Developer BINGO is a simple web application where users can interact with a grid of cells containing different data.
 The goal is to select the relevant cells and achieve a winning combination.

 ## Table of Contents